star-history/star-history/public/blog/ai-web-scraper.md

 ![scrapegraphai](/assets/blog/ai-web-scraper/scrapegraphai.webp)

-ScrapegraphAI leverages the power of LLMs,and can thus adapt to changes in website structures, reducing the need for constant developer intervention.
+ScrapegraphAI leverages the power of LLMs, and can thus adapt to changes in website structures, reducing the need for constant developer intervention.
 This flexibility ensures that scrapers remain functional even when website layouts change.

 The LLMs it currently supports include GPT, Gemini, Groq, Azure, Hugging Face, as well as local models.